This post may contain affiliate links. Learn what that means for me and for you.

 13. Eat where the locals eat.

 Don’t get caught in the trap of sitting down to dinner at an overpriced restaurant on the main tourist street in the city you’re visiting.
 Do a little research beforehand on where locals eat, whether it’s street food or a little hole-in-the-wall café.
-Not only will it be cheaper than the tourist trap restaurants, it will probably be a million times tastier too!
+Not only will it be cheaper than the tourist trap restaurants, but it will also probably be a million times tastier too!

 Related: How to Avoid Tourist Traps in Europe